apache/apisix/docs/en/latest/getting-started.md

 - The request header contains the `host` field, and its value is `example.com`.
 - The request path matches `/anything/*`. `*` means any sub path.
 For example `/anything/foo?arg=10`.

-With the Route has created, we can access the Upstream service from the address exposed by APISIX:
+With the Route being created, we can access the Upstream service from the address exposed by APISIX:

 ```bash
 curl -i -X GET "http://127.0.0.1:9080/anything/foo?arg=10" -H "Host: example.com"